gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 boat's bow and vaulted in after it.
 The *Presumption* dipped slightly and drifted away from the porch.

-The *Presumption* heeled to port to point back the way the mountain had come.
+The *Presumption* heeled to port to turn back the way the mountain had come.
 There was nothing left of Tinhead except a long scar in the earth.
 Beyond it, the great stone tower that had been built to await the mountain's was a glint among the trees.
 Erileine wondered what people would make of it a thousand years hence.
 Would anyone remember